Keridos/CraftingUtilities/README.md

 Also added in is an Autocrafter that will craft the recipe you set in the top crafting table from the items in the bottom on every redstone pulse.

 Planned: Project Table like station.
+More Microblock and Facade Support.

 Downloads are in the [Wiki](https://github.com/Keridos/CraftingUtilities/wiki)